willtemperley/swift-postgres-client/README.md

 This project has been adapted from PostgresClientKit, with the following changes:

-- Designed to be fully asynchronous, compatible with Swift 6 structured concurrency.
+- Designed to be fully asynchronous, using Swift 5.5 structured concurrency.
-- The network backend now uses Apple’s Network.framework, removing Kitura BlueSocket and BlueSSLService dependencies which are no longer supported.
+- The network backend now uses Apple’s Network Framework, removing Kitura BlueSocket and BlueSSLService dependencies which are no longer supported.
-- Channel binding support has been enabled, significantly improving security.
+- Channel binding support has been enabled, significantly reducing chances of man-in-the-middle attacks.
-- Non-TLS connection support has been removed.
+- Non-TLS connection support has been removed in favour of the  [second alternate method] (https://www.postgresql.org/docs/current/protocol-flow.html#PROTOCOL-FLOW-SSL) of connecting.
+This relies on Application-Layer Protocol Negotiation (ALPN) managed by Apple's Network framework, to directly negotiate a secure (TLS) connection without first sending a plain-text SSLRequest.
+This reduces connection latency and mitigates exposure to [CVE-2024-10977](https://www.postgresql.org/support/security/CVE-2024-10977/) and [CVE-2021-23222](https://www.postgresql.org/support/security/CVE-2021-23222/).
-- All requests and responses are struct based instead of classes.
+- All requests and responses are now sendable structs instead of classes.
 - When using extended query mode, queries execute on named portals instead of the default portal.
 - Tests have been migrated from XCTest to Swift Testing.